sinjie2008/Foundational-Electronics-Core-Systems/docs/decisions.md

 - Decision: Adopt jQuery DataTables (1.13.x) with the Bootstrap 5 skin for every admin grid: `#series-fields-table`, `#series-metadata-fields-table`, `#product-list-table`, `#csv-history-table`, and `#truncate-audit-table`.
 Instances run in client-side mode, reading directly from the cached arrays that `CatalogUI` already maintains so no backend pagination API is required.
 - Rationale: Stakeholders need consistent pagination, search, and column sorting without re-implementing those affordances for each table.
 DataTables already bundles keyboard focus states that match Bootstrap, reducing custom JS.
 - Implementation Notes: Load DataTables core + Bootstrap integration via CDN, wrap initialization/destruction inside helper functions so rerenders don't leak instances, and ensure existing row-select/delete/download button bindings reattach after each draw.
 Table layouts must preserve the stacked Products panel arrangement and continue to respect custom spacing overrides documented in the Bootstrap adoption decision.
-- Follow-up: Control placement is standardized—"Show _N_ entries" dropdown on the top-left, search on the top-right, info text on the bottom-left, pagination on the bottom-right—to keep all five tables visually consistent and aligned with Bootstrap expectations.
+- Follow-up: Control placement is standardized-"Show _N_ entries" dropdown on the top-left, search on the top-right, info text on the bottom-left, pagination on the bottom-right-to keep all five tables visually consistent and aligned with Bootstrap expectations.
 - Follow-up 2: The Products grid must keep ID/SKU/Name pinned even when dozens of attribute columns exist, so DataTables FixedColumns (left=3) plus horizontal scrolling is required; overflow styling must allow mouse-wheel/trackpad panning without breaking the stacked layout.

+## 2025-11-20
+- Stakeholder provided a wireframe describing a public-facing "Product Search" experience with annotated requirements (default General Product selection, root category toggles, component family checkboxes, multi-facet mechanical parameter cards with scrollbars, DataTables-styled results grid, and pagination indicators).
+- Decision: Deliver this experience as a standalone static page (`spec-search.html`) that consumes the existing `v1.publicCatalogSnapshot` endpoint.
+The page mirrors the provided layout, honors the annotated overflow behaviors, and keeps filtering client-side so no new backend service is necessary.
+Documentation now records the derived `SpecSearchPayload`, layout blueprint, pseudocode, and diagrams before implementation.

+## 2025-11-24
+- Q: Can `spec-search.html` continue to rely on a seeded JSON stub, or must it consume catalog data from the backend?
+A: Static data violates stakeholder expectations; the page must call a PHP API for every page load.
+- Decision: Introduce `SpecSearchService` + `v1.specSearchSnapshot` so the backend materializes roots, component families, facets, and flattened rows before the frontend renders anything.
+- Follow-up: The UI no longer transforms `v1.publicCatalogSnapshot`; it only renders the `specSearchSnapshot` response or, if explicitly marked with `data-demo="true"`, the embedded demo payload.

+## 2025-11-25
+- Q: Stakeholders still need to demo the layout offline (file://) but want to avoid silently showing stale data when a backend is available.
+How should fallback work?
+A: Automatic fallback is removed; QA must opt into the demo dataset via `data-demo="true"`.
+- Decision: When the live API call fails, the UI logs the error and surfaces a Bootstrap warning that no data is available.
+Only QA builds that set `data-demo="true"` hydrate from the embedded sample payload; production loads must refresh after the backend is restored.